-Low power consumption is desirable in the RMP, since it is powered by batteries.
+Low power consumption is desirable in the probe, since it is powered by batteries.
 During operation, the probe minimises the drain on the battery by transmitting periodically, except when a trigger is sensed.
 In between the periodic communications, the probe unit consumes minimal power - sufficient just to run the probe interface and its microprocessor.
 During transmission, however, the power consumption increases as the battery must power the radio modem and its controlling electronics.
-Emitted radio power (ERP) is limited to 1 mW during transmission, and channel hopping is used to ensure robust communication over a range of up to 15 m, rather than resorting to greater transmission power.
+Emitted radio power (ERP) is limited to 2.5 mW during normal transmission, and channel hopping is used to ensure robust communication over a range of up to 15 m, rather than resorting to greater transmission power.

-The RMP60 system can be activated by means of a radio start signal, a centrifugal switch or a shank switch.
-In radio turn-on mode, the probe is activated by a signal from the RMI, using the probe's unique ID.
-This method has the advantage of avoiding the use of high power start signals that can affect neighbouring probe systems and other radio devices in the vicinity.
+The QE probe can be activated by means of a radio start signal, a centrifugal switch or a shank switch (RMP60 and RMP600).
+In radio turn-on mode, the probe is activated by a signal from the RMI-QE, using the system's unique ID.
+This method has the advantage of avoiding the use of high-power start signals that can affect neighbouring probe systems and other radio devices in the vicinity.